The-Yak-Collective/yakcollective/newsletters/2020-11-27 thank you yak collective.md

 ### Revamped Project Proposal Update
 Project Proposal Revamped Process (no more google forms and synchronized competitive sign-up)

-All you have to do to propose a project is to add a block to [this Roam page](https://roamresearch.com/#/app/ArtOfGig/page/DJVbvHE2_) with the required meta-data, and propose a channel in \#create-destroy-channels… that’s it.
+All you have to do to propose a project is to add a block to [this Roam page](https://roamresearch.com/#/app/ArtOfGig/page/DJVbvHE2_) with the required meta-data, and propose a channel in ⌗create-destroy-channels… that’s it.
 If you get 2 – 4 participants before your self-declared start date, it goes live.
 The Friday chats will also serve as a continuous pitching forum going forward, but right now, there’s an opportunity to get a bigger audience for a live pitch.
 If you put in a proposal before Dec 1, you can get a pitching slot at the YC annual meeting on Dec 10.
 First come first serve for pitching slots.

 ## Indie Consulting Advice
 ### How I Billed This